busynoggin/templavoila_framework/Documentation/Introduction/Features/CoreTemplatesAndSkins.rst

 However, we do not recommend using the version 1 skins for any new site development.
 Rather, you should develop a custom skin for your site using version 2 code.
 There is a Busy Noggin wireframe skin based on version 2 code.
 Instructions for downloading that skin are later in this document.
 This wireframe skin can be used as a starting point for new skins.

 Skins can be extensions or simply reside in your custom skin directory.
 You only need to make a skin an extension if you intend to distribute it via the TYPO3 TER.
-Therefore, it is likely that most and probably all of your skins will reside in your custom skin directory.
+Therefore, it is likely that all of your skins will reside in your custom skin directory.

+// @todo-ron Initially update Wireframe skin and T-Bone starter in the TER with constant to run with TVFW v2.

 // @todo-ron Update Wireframe skin in the TER to the v2 skin.
 Upgrade AT-Bone starter to v2 and set both to require v2